Counting cells automatically saves time

 Our advice in prevention

 There are plenty of advantages to using automated ell counting instead of manual.
 Once you get used to the ease of use, fast and reliable counting, you never want to go back to manual cell counting.
 You might think you have to pay a high price for this, but nothing is less true.
-The Luna family cell counters' entry model, Luna-II, is the most popular device with a plenitude of options and types of cells you can use.
+The Luna family cell counters' entry model, Luna-III, is the most popular device with a plenitude of options and types of cells you can use.